caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 We can only use these kinds of abbreviations if we explicitly declare what they are.
 We do that at the very beginning with **PREFIX dc: &lt;http://purl.org/dc/elements/1.1/&gt;**

-Tthe specific title and creator attached to this book are just text not URIs, "A new book" and "A.N.Other".
+The specific title and creator attached to this book are just text not URIs, "A new book" and "A.N.Other".
 Because they are just text they can't be attached to anything else.
 Sometimes that's okay.
 Sometimes it isn't.